University Pain and Spine Center

 What causes joint pain?

 Your joints allow you to move your body in a variety of ways, so you can stay physically active.
 Joints consist of bones, muscles, tendons, and other tissues that work together with every move you make.

 When you injure a joint, your joint may not function as it should, and any damage can lead to persistent pain.
 You may also develop chronic joint pain due to an underlying degenerative condition, like arthritis, that causes the joint structures to break down or wear out.

 While you can develop pain in any of your joints, pain in your hips, knees, and shoulders often interferes with your ability to stay mobile and physically active.
-If you’re not able to work or engage in other activities because of chronic joint pain, you should schedule a consultation with the pain management specialists at the University Pain Medicine Center as soon as possible.
+If you’re not able to work or engage in other activities because of chronic joint pain, you should schedule a consultation with the pain management specialists at the University Pain and Spine Center as soon as possible.

 As part of the exam, your physician can identify areas of swelling, tenderness, and redness that might pinpoint the underlying cause of your pain.
 To confirm or rule out arthritis or another degenerative joint condition, you may need X-rays or other imaging tests.

 The University Pain and Spine Center specialists provide a variety of non-surgical therapies and surgical treatments to ease chronic pain and increase the range of motion in your joint:

 Initially, you may benefit from oral medications or injections that deliver pain relievers and anti-inflammatories directly into your joint.
 These treatments can make it easier for you to participate in physical therapy to strengthen the muscles that support your joint.

 When joint pain is severe, the University Pain and Spine Center providers may recommend regenerative medicine therapies.
 These therapies use injections of stem cells or platelet-rich plasma (PRP) to promote healthy tissue growth to repair damaged joint tissues and relieve pain.
 Prolotherapy is also available.